<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 What types of contributions may be made to a SIMPLE IRA plan?

-What is a salary reduction contribution?
+What is a salary reduction contribution with regards to a SIMPLE IRA?

 How much may an employee defer under a SIMPLE IRA plan?